mdda/relationships-from-entity-stream/README.md

 2) What is the shape of the object furthest to the orange object? => circle
 3) How many objects have same shape with the blue object? => 3

+There is an additional 'tricky' set of questions included in the code, which were not part of the original Sort-of-CLEVR setup :

+1) How many things are colinear with 2 chosen colours?
+2) How many things are eqidistant from 2 chosen colours?
+3) How many things are on clockwise side of line joining 2 chosen colours?

+These are also testable using the included models with a ```--tricky``` parameter added.
+However, they didn't seem to draw out any wothwhile differences between the models, so the workshop paper didn't report these extended numbers.

 ## Requirements